 - 🦾 Choose an effective software recovery technique, as you may only get one chance.

 Disk Drill is a data recovery application that works with a wide variety of file types.
 Disk Drill works on an extensive range of devices, including internal and external hard drives, USB flash drives, memory cards, and more.
-The app is available for macOS, Windows, iOS and Android.
-It’s also completely free to download!
+The app is available for macOS and Windows.

 - First up, download Disk Drill for Windows or macOS and install it.